 You can pretty much do everything except shopping at the mall (local village shopping is an option).
 Or if you choose, you can do nothing at all!

 Rote has many miles of dirt roads and trails with little to no traffic.
 Options range from hard packed mostly flat coastal roads extending the length of the island to cross island hilly “fire road” type riding up to a lake in the center of the island to full on single track technical riding.
-For the more advance we can send along a guide, but most prefer to head out and explore.
+For the more advanced excursions and scheduled rides we send along a guide, but most prefer to head out and explore.

 When visiting this remote area of the world it is important to experience as many aspects of the pristine oceanic beauty as possible, making a couple snorkeling adventures a must.
 Due to the large tidal movement and surf activity in front of the resort the snorkeling in the immediate area is not great.
 However, there are some lagoon areas a short drive or boat ride from the property that offer spectacular views into this underwater wonderland.

 You will see colorful corals, reef fish, larger pelagics, beautiful sea shells still alive with their occupants as well as an occasional octopus or lobster.

 When snorkeling from the boat you will be able to drift and swim with the current to cover more area effortlessly; all the while under the watchful eye of your boat driver/guide.
 We suggest you do not touch the corals or pick up shells with which you are not familiar.